shurikasa/Buildyard/README.md

 considering any dependencies.
 Use the [build]/Buildyard.sln target to build a project considering all dependencies.

+It is highly recommended to install a precompiled boost version using the installers provided by BoostPro.

 ### Others

 Execute 'make' or 'make [Project]', which invokes cmake and builds debug